rkumar-1/pixel-Di/README.md

 *Resource constrained devices*

 IOT projects frequently employ resource constrained devices as well as rich devices and they expect your application platform to run on both!
-This can be a challenge with some languges such as Java.
+This can be a challenge with some languages such as Java.
 In a recent project, the minimum memory requirement for a simple control application written in Java could not be brought below 2 GB.
 This forced the manufacturer to keep the device memory above a certain threshold.
 Now, C++ or C offers much more control over the memory requirement with the caveat that some of the most basic protocols and services such as HTTP that you take for granted in Java needs to be built!

 Hopefully, I have you nodding that a library written in C++ and providing a simple descriptive programming language can be a worthy attempt!

 *Hand coding a Super Scalar CPU - my experience*

-Early in my career, I had to program a super scalar, super computing Intel CPU by hand.
+Early in my career, I had to program a super scalar, supercomputing Intel CPU by hand.
 Yes.
 Hand transcribing the opcodes without the help of a compiler or a translator.
 Call me crazy!
 I was coding this graphics accelerator library and the Intel CPU provided specialized instructions with two parallel cores!
 So, I learnt to program the two cores!

 This experience should allow me to approach the problem(s) of parallel execution of CPU, GPU and FPU cores with some level of confidence, I hope.

-Distributed experiements
+Distributed experiments
 ==============

 This is my scratch space to run some experimental code.
-So you can skip these without loosing anything.
+So, you can skip these without losing anything.

 *Experiments:*